wp-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Fixed Security Vulnerability: Plugin was vulnerable to a combination of CSRF/XSS attacks (credits to Kaustubh Padwad)
+* Fixed bug: In some cases deprecated widgets warning reported errors
+* Added support to white-list or black-list tags
+* Added support for relative paragraph positions
+* Added support for individual code block exceptions on post/page editor page

 = 1.5.2 =
 * Fixed bug: Widget titles might be displayed at wrong sidebar positions
 * Change: Default code block CSS class name was changed from ad-inserter to code-block to prevent Ad Blockers from blocking Ad Inserter divs